Our Research & Development Leadership Team

 With a strategy focused on driving towards transformational therapies, Peter also successfully established an external innovation strategy to advance science and novel therapeutics in core disease areas, including hematologic malignancies, prostate cancer, immuno-oncology, and lung cancer.
 The combination of these efforts has led to more than 80 strategic oncology partnerships across the life sciences ecosystem and continues to distinguish Janssen as an industry leader and global oncology innovator.

 Prior to joining Johnson & Johnson in September 2018, David was based in Basel, Switzerland, where he served as Global Head, Immunology, Inflammation and Infectious Disease Discovery and Translation Area for Roche, and prior to that, as Global Head of Autoimmunity, Dermatology, and Transplant Translational Medicine at the Novartis Institutes for BioMedical Research.
-In each of these roles, he led on the strategic approaches that fed those companies’ pipelines, prioritized assets, and accelerated their development.
-His ability to develop external collaborations and to lead and develop his teams was central to his success in each organization.
+In each of these roles, he led on the strategic approaches that fed the companies’ pipelines, prioritized assets, and accelerated their development.
+His ability to develop external collaborations and lead and develop his teams, was central to his success in each organization.

 David earned his undergraduate degree at Stanford University, where he discovered his fascination with the intricacies of the immune system.
 He subsequently earned his M.D. and Ph.D. in Microbiology/Immunology from the Duke University School of Medicine.
 His passion for developing new medicines is rooted in his experiences treating patients as a practicing rheumatologist.